Brig-Glis: Education

 As of 2000, there were 1,177 students in Brig-Glis who came from another municipality, while 306 residents attended schools outside the municipality.

+In terms of higher education, Brig is home to César Ritz Colleges Switzerland, a hospitality school named for the father of modern hospitality who was from the nearby town of Niederwald.

 Brig-Glis is home to the Mediathek Wallis – Brig library.
 The library has (As of 2008) 95,906 books or other media and loaned out 195,233 items in the same year.
 It was open a total of 260 days with an average of 53 hours per week during that year.

 Weather

 Brig is popular among winter sports athletes since it is surrounded by many Alp summits.
 The town itself lies close to the Rhône.
 Due to the high altitude, the temperatures in winter often remain below zero, resulting in frost.
 During the summer season, heat can be intense.

 Crime

 In 2014 the crime rate, of the over 200 crimes listed in the Swiss Criminal Code (running from murder, robbery and assault to accepting bribes and election fraud), in Brig-Glis was 48.8 per thousand residents, slightly lower than the national average (64.6 per thousand).
 During the same period, the rate of drug crimes was 17.2 per thousand residents.
 This rate is 73.7% greater than the national rate.
 The rate of violations of immigration, visa and work permit laws was 10.3 per thousand residents, which is over twice as high as the national rate (4.9 per thousand).